Jayamini127/Social-media-assessment/README.md

 ---

-# Project Overview
+## Project Overview

-SocialHub is a TikTok-inspired social media application that demonstrates modern frontend development practices using the Next.js App Router.
+SocialHub is a responsive social media application built with Next.js, TypeScript, and Tailwind CSS as part of a Frontend Developer technical assessment.
+Inspired by modern social platforms, it demonstrates frontend development best practices using the Next.js App Router, reusable components, responsive layouts, and interactive user interfaces.

-The application includes multiple pages such as a Home Feed, Search, Profile, Notifications, Messages, and Settings.
-It uses mock data to simulate user interactions and provides a clean, responsive user experience across desktop, tablet, and mobile devices.
+The application includes multiple pages such as Home Feed, Search, Profile, Notifications, Messages, and Settings.
+It uses mock data to simulate user interactions and provides a consistent experience across desktop, tablet, and mobile devices.

-No backend services or API integrations are used, as the assessment focuses entirely on frontend implementation.
+This project focuses entirely on frontend implementation, with no backend services or API integrations.

 ---